Birmun/Linux/Readme.md

-# Update your linux with: updater.sh -
+# Update your linux with: updater.sh

-To use the script, simply download it, and make it executable.
+To use the script, simply download it and make it executable.

 `chmod +x updater.sh`